publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schI/m__us_usc_t50_s3053.md

  __Codification__

-    Section was formerly classified to section 404k of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+    Section was formerly classified to [section 404k of this title][/us/usc/t50/s404k] prior to editorial reclassification and renumbering as this section.

  __Amendments__